BEFORE YOU BEGIN

 - A letter explaining how to understand your data.

-- An Executive Report, which interprets data involving the makeup of your community including population growth, income and more.
+- An Executive Report, which carries data about your community including population growth, income and more.
 This report analyzes the current state and future of your church’s community.

 - A quadrennial report, which examines religious preferences and attitudes every four years.